-A 20% reduction in beef, lamb and dairy is needed to meet the UK’s ‘Net-Zero by 2050’ climate target according to a Committee on Climate Change report
+A 20% reduction in beef, lamb and dairy is needed to meet the UK’s ‘Net-Zero by 2050’ climate target according to a Climate Change Committee report

 Feeding the world’s population by 2050 will require “a 50% reduction in global consumption of red meat and sugars and over 100% increase in consumption of healthier, more sustainable ingredients.” according to EAT-Lancet Report.

 Improve children’s health

-Eating more plant-based foods is known to improve our health, reduce the risk of chronic diseases and can help to reduce childhood obesity, regarded by the World Health Organisation as one of the most serious global public health challenges of the 21st century.
+Reducing childhood obesity is regarded by the World Health Organisation as one of the most serious public health challenges of the 21st century.

 Plant-based meals are often cheaper than their meat-based counterparts, and many of our partners have saved money following our menu consultation.
 We can also assist with the supply of plant-based ingredients.